AmiraAli23/NLP/README.md

 ### Word Clouds

-The tokenized words were then displayed on a word map , with the larger sizes being the words that were mentioned more tha others.
+The tokenized words were then displayed on a word cloud, with the larger sizes being the words that were mentioned more than others.

 Bitcoin: